 Elevation: 8,383 ft

+Peak 8383 is an attractive peak in the Jumpoff Peak subrange of the Lost River Range.
+Located west of the Idaho National Laboratory and due south of Howe Peak, Peak 8383 and its peak neighbors, Peak 7194 and Peak 6990, make a good, early-season peak bagging loop.
 We climbed these three peaks on March 29, 2018.
-This climb was a “plan C” for us, as we underestimated the snow levels for two other climbs further west.
+This climb was a “Plan C” for us, as we underestimated the snow levels for two other climbs farther west.
 Thus, we had little time and cell signal to figure out the approach, camping, and route for these three peaks.
+USGS Howe Peak

 Camping is allowed anywhere on BLM-managed public land.
 However, this area is thick with sagebrush and is heavily grazed.
 The only flat, sagebrush-free spot suitable for camping was at the junction of Deadman Canyon road and the jeep trail heading north (i.e., the previously mentioned intersection).
 It was a great spot to camp in March, but probably not so great once the cows and people are out later in the year.